-The diversity of programs in business, education, human services, health sciences, mental health counseling, nursing, and the public sector help students meet their educational goals. nova.edu/orlando
+The diversity of programs in education, human services, health sciences, counseling, nursing, and the public sector help students meet their educational goals. nova.edu/orlando

 The Palm Beach Campus in Northern Palm Beach County is located near the intersection of I-95 and Military Trail in the town of Palm Beach Gardens, Florida.
-The geographical location of this 75,000-square-foot campus allows the residents of the Palm Beaches, the Treasure Coast, and surrounding areas to conveniently pursue their college education in a well-appointed facility equipped with state-of-the art technology.
+The geographical location of this 75,000-squarefoot campus allows the residents of the Palm Beaches, the Treasure Coast, and surrounding areas to conveniently pursue their college education in a well-appointed facility equipped with state-of-the art technology.
 The market demand has forced the campus to expand its program offerings to include business, education, and respiratory therapy at the bachelor's degree level; business administration, public administration, education, leadership, school counseling, mental health counseling, speech-language pathology, and family nurse practitioner at the master's degree level; education and school psychology specialist programs; and pharmacy, education, and nurse practice at the doctoral degree level.
-Now serving more than 1,300 students, this response to the market has positioned the campus as a preferred provider for these communities. nova.edu/palmbeach
+Now serving more than 1,300 students, this response to the market has positioned the campus as a preferred provider for these communities. nova.edu/palmbeach the demanding schedule of its student population of approximately 1,400.

-The Tampa Campus is located near I-75 and I-4 and serves the Greater Tampa Bay area, including the counties of Hillsborough, Pasco, Pinellas, Polk, Manatee, and Sarasota.
-All programs at this 81,500-square-foot campus are offered in accessible formats to accommodate the demanding schedule of its student population of approximately 1,000.
 The wireless facility offers student lounges, private study areas, a multipurpose room, 10 videoconferencing suites, 21 multimedia classrooms, 2 computer labs, 2 interactive simulation operating rooms with pre-op and scrub-in, post-op clinical labs, inpatient/outpatient therapy labs, and private patient exam rooms.
-Programs of study include bachelor's and master's degrees in the areas of business, education, psychology, family nurse practitioner, and health care sciences (including hands-on and simulation training in cardiovascular sonography); specialist programs in the areas of education and psychology; a professional graduate anesthesiologist assistant program; and doctoral-level programs in education, speech-language pathology, and entry-level physical and occupational therapy. nova.edu/tampa
+Programs of study include bachelor's and master's degrees in the areas of education, psychology, family nurse practitioner, and health care sciences (including hands-on and simulation training in cardiovascular sonography); specialist programs in the areas of education and psychology; a professional graduate anesthesiologist assistant program; and doctoral-level programs in education, speech-language pathology, and entry-level physical and occupational therapy. nova.edu/tampa